anvlkv/polymathic-demo/content/examples/color/_index.md

 ### Color customization

-This examples show several color customizations
+These examples show several color customizations.
+See code inside each page for details